software architecture

 You cannot improve what you can't measure, and "we read some outputs" is not measurement.
 Before launch, build an eval set: a few dozen to a few hundred representative inputs with either gold answers or a scoring rubric.
 Run it on every prompt change, model swap, and retrieval tweak.
 This is the single practice that separates teams who improve their LLM feature from teams who change things and hope.

 Three layers, cheapest first: assertion-based (does the output contain the citation? valid JSON? under length?), LLM-as-judge (a model scores relevance/faithfulness against a rubric — cheap, surprisingly good, validate it against humans periodically), and human review on a sample for the things only humans catch.
 Treat your eval set like a test suite: it's the regression net for a non-deterministic dependency.
+See the full eval-building guide for how to set one up without boiling the ocean.

 2. Guardrails — input and output